lix-dev/docker-apache-php-nodejs-mariadb-phpmyadmin/readme.md

 ## Configuration

-You can change some Envoirement Variables like MYSQL_USER, MYSQL_PASSWORD, MYSQL_DATABASE in ./docker-compose.yaml
+You can change some environment variables like MYSQL_USER, MYSQL_PASSWORD, MYSQL_DATABASE in ./docker-compose.yaml

 ```yaml
 version: "3"